Digital Hearing Aids Reviews – What Brands Are Best?

 Will private insurance cover my hearing aids?

-Most insurance providers do not cover the cost of hearing aids.
-However, a few states require that insurers must cover the cost, like Rhode Island and Arkansas.
 These states require that both adults and children are covered.
 A few more states require that insurance companies cover the cost of hearing aids for children but not for adults.

 How often do the batteries in my hearing aid need to be replaced?

-Hearing aid batteries are very small, and, as a result, they do not last for a very long time.
-The smaller your hearing aid is, the shorter the battery life will be (because the battery is smaller).
-Also, digital hearing aids will consume batteries more quickly than analog hearing aids.
-In general, hearing aid batteries last about a week.
 Some will only last four or five days, and some will go as long as two weeks.
 So it is a good idea to have a lot of hearing aid batteries on hand, and you should store them in a cool, dry place.

 The Top Hearing Aid Brands Available

-As you can see all these companies mentioned above have great long standing reputations with a wide range of digital hearing aids to meet almost any budget.
-There are many other brands out there as well and I will do my best to review these when I get more time.
 If you could not find the information on the company you were looking for then check back soon as I update this site fairly often.
 Check out our other Hearing Aid Reviews below.

 We have many reviews on other hearing aids brands, see our easy guide to see which is best for your needs.